cwhitehouse/vivere.docs/src/getting-started/concepts.md

 ## Expressions

 Most Vivere directives allow you to pass an `expression` as an argument.
 How these expressions are parsed varies depending on what the directive is expecting.
 Generally, these expressions represent a subset of Javascript, parsed directly by Vivere instead of say being passed to an `eval` statement.
-This allows us Vivere to help the parsing, by properly scoping what `this` is, and prevents us from executing potnetially malicious code.
+This allows us Vivere to help the parsing, by properly scoping what `this` is, and prevents us from executing potentially malicious code.

 Expressions are generally interpreted in one of three ways: